chase-seibert/blog/_drafts/product-management-101.md

 tags: product-management
 ---

-This is intended as a guide for new product managers on my team.
+This is intended as a guide for new front-line product managers on my team.
 It could also double as an introduction for people brand new to the discipline.
 My views are inexorably colored by working as an engineer exclusively on Agile teams at small companies.